johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 #### The Custom Transporter Package

 At this point, you should check out the `part2` branch of the repo that you cloned ([Read more here](xxx) for details).
 Once you've checked out that branch, you'll notice a new folder called `nestjs-faye-transporter`.
-This is organized as an NPM package (read more about creating NestJS-friendly NPM packages in my article [Publishing NestJS Packages with npm](https://dev.to/nestjs/publishing-nestjs-packages-with-npm-21fm), including how the `tsconfig.json` file, `package.json` scripts, and file organization all interact to create a reusable NPM package).
+This is organized as an NPM package (read more about creating NestJS-friendly NPM packages in my article [Publishing NestJS Packages with npm](https://dev.to/nestjs/publishing-nestjs-packages-with-npm-21fm), including how the `tsconfig.json` file, `package.json` scripts and properties, and file organization all interact to create a reusable NPM package).

 Here's a run-down on the contents of that package, and how we'll use each: